 - 1. Go to the Policies tab in an agent group. - 2.
-Choose the main security policy that you want to apply to all agents in the group from the Policy drop-down list.
+In the Policies drop-down list, select the main security policy to be applied to all the agents in the group.

 💡 TIP

 A blank policy is offered in the drop-down list.
 When one is used, the protection of an agent group (except self-protection) can be temporarily disabled, for example for tests and troubleshooting.